tinylibs/tinyhighlight/README.md

 ```

 > [!TIP]
-> You can use `colors` option to provide color methods.
-If you support JSX, make sure to provide JSX-named colors because they use a separate token identifier.
+> You can use `colors` option to define color providers.
+If you support JSX, make sure to provide JSX-named properties because they use a separate token identifier.

 - The `./picocolors` entry point exposes `highlight` method that uses [`picocolors`](https://www.npmjs.com/package/picocolors) for styling: